What are app deep links? And what is app deep linking for that matter? On the surface, these are fairly simple questions with fairly simple answers.

 At the same type, contextual links, whether a category in and of themselves or not, provide ostensible benefits for marketers and developers, allowing them to collect relevant information on users and customize the overall experience of their app.
 Additionally, the way they are set up is different from the way one would go about creating a default or deferred app deep link, although different contextual links are set up in a different way depending on the parameters that marketers want to include.

 We won’t be getting bogged down in questions of categorization here.
-It’s certainly an interesting topic of debate but that is not what we are here for.
-You now know that contextual app deep links could be a thing, so feel free to decide for yourself.
+It’s certainly an interesting topic of debatem, but that is not what we are here for.
+You now know that contextual app deep links could be a thing (or not), so feel free to decide for yourself.

 Universal Links vs App Links